Toya Heatley FPSNZ, ANPSNZ, AFIAP

 If you live in New Zealand and want to connect with other photographers, and learning opportunities such as workshops and conventions, I highly recommend the Photographic Society of New Zealand (PSNZ).

-I still have many photographic goals ahead of me and am always learning new ways to achieve the images I want.
+I still have many photographic goals ahead of me and am always learning new ways to achieve the images I want and sharing what I have learned with others.
 Photography is more than a hobby for me now, it’s a passion, and I like to think that passion is transferred into my images.